- Since September 1st 2021, shops haven’t had new stock of halogen bulbs

 Plus, halogen bulbs can start a fire if they come into contact with a flammable item, and cause burns if you touch them.

-The halogen ban will help the UK to shrink its residential emissions.
+The halogen ban aimed to help the UK to shrink its residential emissions.

 Homes emit 13.5% less than they did in 1990, according to government data – which sounds fine, until you realise the UK has cut its overall emissions by 49% since then.